Military Technical Institute: History

-Today

-The institute has 22 laboratories, and it is situated on 212 acres (86 hectares), with 177,000 square meters laboratories and office space, mostly in Belgrade neighborhood of Žarkovo, on the premises of the former Aeronautical Technical Institute.
-The institute obtained the certificates of compliance to the SRPS ISO 9001 and SRPS ISO/IEC 17025 standards.

 Projects

 The institute cooperates with Serbian Armed Forces (including its Technical Testing Center) and Yugoimport SDPR in designing and testing new weapons systems.

 Military Technical Institute (with assimilated predecessor institutes) developed more than 1,300 weapons.
 However, not all of them entered use in the Yugoslav (later Serbian) Army.

 The list includes weapons and systems of other companies in which VTI was partly involved in some stage of developing and those systems are given with references.
 Institute was in charge for domestically produced weapons systems under licence and modification and modernization of such weapons with introducing new technologies and making new materials and tools for production.
 There are several new weapons developed from licences products that surpass originals in performance.
 Examples of licences used for domestic new weapons is a licence for tank T-72.